ECOLOGICAL/NATURE-ASSISTED ARTS THERAPIES

 Figure 2.
-An example of personalization of the environment based on the creation and placement of artworks made by participants at significant natural sites
+An example of personalization of the environment through the creation and placement of artworks made by participants at significant natural sites.

-The expressive arts and acts of creative personalization of the environment can promote an environmental ethic, and a more active and participatory position in people’s relationship with the world around, as well as supporting their self-esteem and empowerment.
+The expressive arts and acts of creative personalization of the environment can promote an environmental ethic and a more active and participatory position in people’s relationships with the world around, as well as supporting their self-esteem and empowerment.

-Personalization of the environment and natural objects through the ecopoietic stance in the world can also imply subjectification of natural objects, their being perceived as having their own subjectivity, able or being in some form of reciprocity, a dialogue and communication with human beings.
-Subjectification implies both empathy and identification with natural objects and environments and plays a crucial role in the process of developing the human relationship to the more-than-human world; it also enables an ethical perception of nature to be established.
+Personalization of the environment and natural objects through the ecopoietic stance in the world can also involve subjectification of natural objects, which means that objects are perceived as having their own subjectivity, and are able to be in some form of reciprocal relationship and in dialogue with human beings.
+Subjectification implies both empathy and identification with natural objects and environments and it plays a crucial role in the process of developing the human relationship to the more-than-human world; it also enables an ethical perception of nature to be established.

-Embodiment effects can be easily facilitated through various environmental creative activities, or mindful journeys that help us to feel more embeded in the web of life.
-Often, the projective nature of the arts enables one’s identification with natural objects and environments on a physical level, projecting one’s perception of the body or its parts onto natural processes and environments.
+Embodiment effects can be easily facilitated through various creative environmental activities or mindful journeys that help us to feel more embedded in the web of life.
+Often, the projective nature of the arts enables a person's identification with natural objects and environments on a physical level, projecting their perception of the body or its parts onto natural processes and environments.
 Through this process, the symbolization of somatic phenomena and processes is possible.

-Whichever particular expressive arts are used, participants can be encouraged to immerse themselves in a kind of meditation with their absorption in physical and emotional processes, on the one hand, and attentiveness to the environmental stimuli, on the other.
-They can walk or act mindfully keeping a sense of their presence in the environment with immediate experience here and now, appreciating their physical contact with the natural objects and sensory qualities of the ‘green space’ with its ‘field effects’.
+Whichever expressive arts are used, participants can be encouraged to immerse themselves in a kind of meditation, with their absorption in physical and emotional processes on the one hand, and attentiveness to the environmental stimuli on the other.
+They can walk or act mindfully, keeping a sense of their presence in the environment with immediate experience in the here and now, appreciating their physical contact with the natural objects and sensory qualities of the ‘green space’ with its ‘field effects’.

 Mindfulness-based environmental expressive arts therapies programs can include an introduction with mindfulness instruction and emphasis on the role of attention in health.
-Warming-up activities involving breathing and relaxation and exploratory walkabouts in certain environment can be introduced as helping to provide deeper effects [9, 23].
+Warm-up activities involving breathing and relaxation and exploratory walkabouts in certain environments can be introduced as helping to provide deeper effects [9, 23].

 Ecological, eco-human perspective on health and illness

 The eco-human approach recognizes a synergy between human health and well-being and environmental integrity.
 It emphasizes a new perspective on our understanding of health and pathology and ways in which personal and collective insanity could be cured, since this approach seeks to redefine sanity within an environmental context.
 It contends that seeking to heal the soul and the body without reference to the ecological system of which we are an integral part is a form of self-destructive blindness.
 The eco-human approach draws upon the ecological sciences to reexamine human health and well-being as an integral part of the web of life.
-If we are embedded in the wide web of life we somehow feel what happens ‘out there’, in the wider web of life of which we are a mindful part, and we respond to the deteriorating global situation deeply in our body, mind and psyche.
+If we are embedded in the wide web of all life, we somehow feel what happens ‘out there’ in the more-than-human world of which we are a mindful part, and we respond to the deteriorating global situation deeply in our body, mind and psyche.
 Ecopsychology recognizes and seeks to address how the pain of the ecological world shows up as pain within and between human beings.

 Beauty in its environmental meaning is strongly connected to human and environmental health in their reciprocal relations with each other and the ability to support and cherish each other.
-Beauty is also an expression of the human and ecosystems’ capacity to continue to exist, adapt, cope with various challenges, flourish and multiply.
-However, beauty as a property of ‘healthy’ nature and culture is not limited to any one state of childhood, youth, and maturity, but rather characterizes the whole lifespan of any organism.
+Beauty is also an expression of the capacity of human beings and ecosystems to continue to exist, adapt, cope with various challenges, flourish and multiply.
+However, beauty as a property of ‘healthy’ nature and culture is not limited to any one state of childhood, youth, or maturity, but rather characterizes the whole lifespan of any organism.
 The ecological idea of beauty is connected to the idea of the limitations that are inherent in any living organism.
 Our sense of beauty also implies our ability to meet with the limitations of our existence and our capabilities, to respond to them and to experience a mixture of trepidation, delight and humility.
-This vision of beauty with its connection to human and environmental health and sustainability provided in the arts can serve as a guideline for all our acts in our relationships with both culture and nature.
+This vision of beauty offered by the arts, with its connection to human and environmental health and sustainability, can serve as a guideline for all our acts in our relationships with both culture and nature.

 The environmental and ecopsychological perspective on personality formation

-Whereas in most conventional therapies, the categories of nature and the living environment/ web of life are simply ignored, or considered to be secondary with regard to one’s relation to the human world, our primary caregivers (parental figures) and other people with whom significant relations can be established throughout the lifespan, from our perspective, one’s relations with the more-than-human world, the web of life, implies a greater significance in the eco-human approach.
+Whereas in most conventional therapies, the categories of nature and the living environment/ web of life are simply ignored, or considered to be secondary to one’s relation to the human world, i.e. our primary caregivers (parental figures) and other significant people with whom we form relationships, in the eco-human approach one’s relations with the more-than-human world are of greater significance.

-According to environmentally or ecologically grounded personality theory, one’s relationship with nature occupies a special role, being considered as a vital factor of healthy personality formation; establishing an eco-identity has the same significance as one’s relations with people.
-Emotional bonds with nature and the attachment of human beings to nature, together with their bonds with other people, serve as a vital factor of healthy personality formation, beginning with the early developmental phase and ending with the final stage of the human lifespan.
+According to environmentally or ecologically grounded personality theory, one’s relationship with nature occupies a special role, and is considered to be a vital factor in healthy personality formation; thus, establishing an eco-identity has the same significance as one’s relations with people.
+Emotional bonds with nature and the attachment of human beings to nature, together with their bonds with other people, are integral to healthy personality formation, beginning with the early developmental phase and ending with the final stage of the human lifespan.

 Eco-identity is considered to be opposed to a “consumer false self” , “an ideal that is taken to heart as part of a person’s identity… The consumer false self is false because it arises from a merciless distortion of authentic human needs and desires” (p.
 83).